HACISTEIN/HACISTEIN/README.md

 - 📄 Know about my experiences [baran-erdogan.net/](https://baran-erdogan.net/)

-- 📝 I choosed every skills as i used for my projects under my tools.
+- 📝 I choosed every skills as i used for my projects under my L&T.

 - 💬 **Ask me about everything, i will try to my best for answer.**

 - 📫 You can reach me from **baraner@hotmail.com**

-- ⚡ **Respectful, Helpful, cheerful, hardworking, improve myself..**
+- ⚡ **Respectful,Helpful,cheerful,hardworking,improve myself..**

 - 🌱 **I’m currently coding for my own projects, working as freelance.**